shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

     ![](Images/MS-900send.png)

-1. Open a new browser window and log in to the outlook https://outlook.office.com/mail with the username (<inject key="AzureAdUserEmail"></inject>) in which you have sent the email, now check you have recieved a email, after that click **open** it will open the video that you have shared it from the user you created.
+1. Open a new browser window and log in to the outlook https://outlook.office.com/mail with the username (<inject key="AzureAdUserEmail"></inject>) in which you have sent the email, now check you have received an email after that click **open** it will open the video that you have shared it from the user you created.

     ![](Images/MS-900-email.png)